mapineda/cardsagainsttheworld/README.md

 # Cards Against Coders
-MEAN stack app inspired by Cards Against Humanity and the technical interview process.
+MEAN stack app inspired by Cards Against and the front-end dev interview process.

-# Technology Used
+## Technology Used

 Technology used in this project included: